tarsnake/Flask-AppBuilder/docs/intro.rst

 The main goal for this project is to provide a simple development framework that handles the main problems any web application or site encounters.
-It will help you adhere to the DRY (Don't repat yourself) principle.
+It will help you adhere to the DRY (Don't repeat yourself) principle.

-Keeping on mind that it must be possible to develop directly on Flask/Jinja2 for custom pages or flows, that painlessly integrate the framework.
+Keeping in mind that it must be possible to develop directly on Flask/Jinja2 for custom pages or flows, that painlessly integrate the framework.
-But the framework it self should go further then an admin scaffolding package.
+But the framework itself should go further then an admin scaffolding package.
 It should have builtin presentation alternatives, and behaviour.
 Should be highly configurable, and should have extra goodies.